-Visiting Babb, Montana: complex remembrance of Secretary Henry Stimson and Blackfeet climbers at nearby Chief Mountain
+Visiting Babb, Montana: Complex Remembrance of Secretary Henry Stimson and Blackfoot Climbers at Nearby Chief Mountain

 A striking and thought-provoking locality